Skip to main content

 Image Credit: theprint.in

-When Kamala Surayya wrote My Story (Ente Katha), the public went into a rage due to the fact that she jotted down the sensitive and intimate parts of her personal life.
-Discussions arose because they were shocked about Surayya's courage beyond the norms of the so-called normal women.
-Why should she be disrupted for writing her own life at her own will!?
+When Kamala Surayya wrote My Story (Ente Katha), the public went into a rage due to the fact that she jotted down some of the sensitive and intimate parts of her personal life.
+Discussions arose because they were shocked about Surayya's courage beyond the norms of so-called normal women.
+When society defined, and Kamala Surayya refused.
+Her works were a calm revolution I would say.
+Why should she be questioned for writing her own life at her own will?

 Image Credit: wikipedia.org

-Benyamin narrated through Goat Days(Aadujeevitham), a gruesome, yet enthralling story about an immigrant Indian in Saudi Arabia.
+Benyamin narrated through Goat Days(Aadujeevitham), a gruesome, yet enthralling story about an immigrant Indian in a Gulf country.
 The protagonist had to suffer tortures at the workplace and the theme just grabbed people by their tear-filled hearts.
+The book was so good that it got a movie adaptation with the male lead starred by Prithviraj Sukumaran.
+In case you're not familiar with the Malayalam film industry, Prithviraj is one of the jewels in the crown.

 It's not done yet.
 There are several other passionate men & women in Kerala who gifted the meaning of life through their pens.
 Naming all of them would need 10 other pages.
 Malayalam literature is a promise to the peace for your mind and soul.